Senators get FBI report on Kavanaugh, Republicans push vote

 FILE PHOTO: Activists gather outside the U.S. Supreme Court to hold a vigil in opposition to U.S. Supreme Court nominee Brett Kavanaugh in Washington, U.S., October 3, 2016.
 REUTERS/James Lawler Duggan(reuters_tickers)

-WASHINGTON (Reuters) - The White House rebuffed Democratic criticism over its handling of an FBI report on Supreme Court nominee Brett Kavanaugh, saying on Thursday it had not micromanaged the agency or edited the report on allegations of sexual misconduct.
+WASHINGTON (Reuters) - The White House on Thursday rejected Democratic criticism of its handling of an FBI probe into sexual misconduct allegations against Supreme Court nominee Brett Kavanaugh as Senate Republicans manoeuvred to confirm the conservative judge within days.

-President Donald Trump, pushing to get his nominee to the court confirmed, said in a Twitter post early on Thursday that the allegations against Kavanaugh were "totally uncorroborated."
+President Donald Trump, pushing to get his nominee for a lifetime job on the top U.S. court, said in a Twitter post on Thursday after the FBI finished its investigation that the allegations against Kavanaugh were "totally uncorroborated."

-The White House sent the FBI report to the U.S. Senate Judiciary Committee early on Thursday.
-Senators were poring over the document to determine whether it satisfies their concerns about the nominee.
+The White House sent the report to the Senate Judiciary Committee early on Thursday, and senators were poring over it to determine whether it resolved their concerns about the nominee.

-Some Democrats said the FBI had not interviewed enough people, reflecting the partisan struggle that has developed around the report, and more broadly, over Kavanaugh's confirmation.
+Some Democrats voiced concern that the report was inadequate because the FBI had not interviewed enough people, including Christine Blasey Ford, the university professor who has accused Kavanaugh of sexual assault in 1982.
+Senator Chris Coons told CNN it appeared a number of important witnesses had not been questioned.

+Attorneys for Deborah Ramirez, who also has accused the judge of sexual misconduct in the 1980s, wrote a letter to FBI Director Christopher Wray saying they were "deeply disappointed" that agents had not followed up on their interview with her by talking to the more than 20 witnesses she identified as being able to corroborate her account of his behaviour.

+Republicans expressed growing confidence that Kavanaugh would be confirmed by the Senate after the pitched political battle that has riveted Americans weeks before crucial congressional elections on Nov.
+6. White House spokesman Raj Shah said the Trump administration was "fully confident" Kavanaugh had the necessary support.

+A senior Senate Republican aide said there was growing confidence that Republican Senators Susan Collins and Jeff Flake and Democratic Senator Joe Manchin - all swing votes - will support Kavanaugh.
+If so, that could be enough for a Trump victory in this battle.
+Republican Senator Lisa Murkowski is another swing vote who has been heavily lobbied in Alaska to oppose Kavanaugh.

-The allegations of sexual misconduct when Kavanaugh was a high school and college student, which he has denied, arose during the confirmation process.
+The allegations of sexual misconduct arose during the Senate confirmation process.
+Kavanaugh has denied the allegations, which related to actions when he was a student in high school and college.

-Trump and the Senate Republican leadership are battling to corral enough support for a majority vote for Kavanaugh, a federal appeals court judge who would become a deciding conservative voice on the country's highest court, while Democrats are in near unanimity against him.
+Trump and the Senate Republican leadership are battling to corral enough support for a majority vote for Kavanaugh, a federal appeals court judge who would deepen conservative control of the Supreme Court.
+Democrats have fought his nomination from the outset.

-Democratic Senator Chris Coons, who helped initiate the FBI probe, said he was concerned about the scope of the investigation, telling CNN it appeared that a number of important witnesses were not questioned.

-White House spokesman Raj Shah said on CNN: "We believe that all the Senate's questions have been addressed through this supplemental FBI investigation.
+Shah told CNN the White House believes the FBI report had addressed the Senate's questions about Kavanaugh.

 PROCEDURAL VOTE

-McConnell filed a petition for a cloture vote, which if successful would limit debate on the nomination and start the clock ticking on a final 30-hour waiting period before a Senate confirmation vote.
+McConnell filed a petition for the procedural vote to limit debate on the nomination and start the clock ticking on a final 30-hour waiting period before a final Senate confirmation vote.

-After filing a cloture petition, lawmakers must wait one legislative day before proceeding to a vote, according to Senate rules.
+Ford's attorneys said she was not contacted by the FBI for the report.
+Several people with information related to allegations against Kavanaugh told Reuters they had not heard from the FBI, suggesting its report may be narrower than was desired by some lawmakers who demanded it just days ago.

+Republican senators were meeting in a secure room in the U.S. Capitol to receive a briefing on the FBI report from the Judiciary Committee's Republican staff.
+They will not take notes or remove the report from the room.
+Democratic senators huddled, preparing to hold a news conference.

-Three Republicans who could be key to whether Kavanaugh is confirmed given the narrow Republican majority in the chamber - Senators Jeff Flake, Susan Collins and Lisa Murkowski - have criticized Trump for mocking Ford at a political rally in Mississippi on Tuesday.
+Flake, Collins and Murkowski all have criticized Trump for mocking Ford at a political rally in Mississippi on Tuesday.

+Ford accused Kavanaugh of pinning her down, trying to remove his clothing and covering her mouth when she screamed.
+He denied the allegation and painted himself as the victim of a "political hit."

-(Reporting by Brendan O'Brien, Amanda Becker and Richard Cowan; Additional reporting by Nathan Layne, Sarah N. Lynch, Lisa Lambert, Lawrence Hurley and David Alexander; Editing by John Stonestreet, Jeffrey Benkoe and Frances Kerry)
+(Reporting by Brendan O'Brien, Amanda Becker and Richard Cowan; Additional reporting by Nathan Layne, Sarah N. Lynch, Lisa Lambert, Lawrence Hurley and David Alexander; Editing by John Stonestreet, Jeffrey Benkoe, Frances Kerry and Will Dunham)

 Reuters